 - Professional Socialization: Development of professional skills that are expected of a physician, including mentorship, clinical experience, opportunities to give professional presentations and clinical medicine professional etiquette.

-The purpose of the P-MAP curriculum is to facilitate the development of knowledge, skills, and attitudes that are needed for students to be successful in medical school and to eventually become providers of high-quality healthcare for Arizona.
+The purpose of the P-MAP curriculum is to facilitate the development of knowledge, skills, and attributes that are needed for successful medical students to become providers of high-quality healthcare for Arizona.